-- 012102 Second Read and Referred S Commerce & Environment Committee - 012902 Hearing Conducted S Commerce & Environment Committee - 013102 SCS Voted Do Pass S Commerce and Environment Committee (3470S.07C)
+012102 Second Read and Referred S Commerce & Environment S125 Committee

+013102 SCS Voted Do Pass S Commerce and Environment Committee (3470S.07C)

 SB 901 - This act increases the "maximum upper limit" income thresholds by five thousand dollars in the years 2003, 2005 and 2007.
 The act also removes outdated language from Section 135.030, RSMo.
-JEFF CRAVER

-012102 Second Read and Referred S Ways & Means Committee 012202 Hearing Conducted S Ways & Means Committee
+010902 S First Read S57 012102 Second Read and Referred S Ways & Means Committee S125 012202 Hearing Conducted S Ways & Means Committee

-SB 902 - This act will enable senior citizens sixty-two years or older to delay paying property taxes on their residences.
+SCS/SB 902 - This act will enable senior citizens sixty-two years or older to delay paying property taxes on their residences.
 The taxes plus interest, must be paid when the owner dies or sells the property, moves, or the property changes ownership.
 The income limit to qualify for the deferral is thirty-two thousand dollars.
 Beyond that amount, the amount the owner can defer is phased out at a rate of fifty cents per dollar made over thirty-two thousand dollars, until their income reaches twice this limit.

-A senior citizen who has qualified for and deferred his or her property tax in a prior year and who for some reason fails to defer a property tax due in a subsequent year can apply to retroactively defer the tax due up to one year later.
+A senior citizen who has qualified for and deferred his or her property tax in a prior year who for some reason fails to defer a property tax due in a subsequent year can apply for a refund, if done so in a timely manner.

-If a senior citizen's income exceeds the limit of thirty-two thousand dollars, that portion of tax which they are not able to defer which resulted from an increase in their property tax beginning in the calendar year after their sixty second birthday will be eligible for deferral.
+If a senior citizen's income exceeds the limit of thirty-two thousand dollars, but not twice that limit, that portion of tax which they are not able to defer which resulted from an increase in their property tax beginning in the calendar year after their sixty second birthday will be eligible for deferral.
+However, this provision of the act is not retroactive and seniors currently over the age of sixty-two who qualify may defer the increased amount based on their property tax level beginning in the calendar year after the passage of this act.